This page is for my PAID consulting services. If you are looking to submit a question for FREE, visit my TechHelp page.

 Help is Available

 I get asked many times each week if I offer consulting or technical support for the programs I teach, like Microsoft Access, Excel, or web design.
 The answer is YES, I can help you with your project, or even build a project for you.
 There are several options available depending on your budget, how much help you require, and your time frame.

-If the type of help you require will not benefit other people, and is very specific to your needs, then you will need one-on-one consulting.
 Here are the different types of consulting services and training that I offer.
 These are my standard hourly rates if you wish to be billed per-hour.

 Offline Support is anything that I can do on my own time.
 Generally the way that it works is you email me your questions, requirements, details, etc. and I will get back to you with either a detailed email or even a custom video response.
 This is my preferred method of consulting, and it works well for most of my clients.

 Live Help involves a real-time interaction at a scheduled time.
 This can be a phone call, online chat, instant messenger conversation, Google Hangout, Remote Windows Assistance, a Zoom session, and so on.
 If it involves a live connection between us, then it's considered Live Help or Training.

 In-Person training or support involves me travelling to your location to provide consulting, training, or other support.
 You are, of course, responsible for my additional travel expenses (hotel, flight, rental car if needed, etc.) if you're outside of the Fort Myers, Florida area.
 These fees are negotiable based on the project, of course.
 Contact me for details.